mpampuch/new-ibex-project-template/README.md

 conda deactivate mamba
 ```

-If that still doesn't work, try to troubleshoot using this video: https://www.youtube.com/watch?v=X-W7aVXH3_w
+If that still doesn't work, make sure you have conda installed.
+Try to troubleshoot using this video: https://www.youtube.com/watch?v=X-W7aVXH3_w

 **Side note:** This is the best video on what conda is and how and why to use it.
 It's 3h long and very dry but it's extremely useful in order to know how to effectively stay organized before analyzing large data https://www.youtube.com/watch?v=GW9_AXz-G5s